aeternity/protocol/contracts/contract_transactions.md

 The special variable "caller" will be set to the same value as "owner" for the initial call.

-The contract address is created by taking the Key-length left most hex chars of
+The contract address is created by hashing, using Blake2b (256 bits digest), the concatenation of:
+* The address of the contract owner;
+* The nonce encoded as unsigned, big endian byte array, with the minimum number of bytes.

 ```
- "C0DE" && hash( nonce && owner)
+ hash(owner, nonce)
 ```

 The fee, the deposit, the amount and the used gas will be